hackclub/hackclub/workshops/Tkinter Workshop/README.md

 window.mainloop()
 ```

-window.mainloop() tells Python to run the Tkinter event loop mainloop() at the end of a program in a Python file, else the Tkinter application will never run, and nothing will be displayed.
+window.mainloop() tells Python to run the Tkinter event loop mainloop() at the end of a program in a Python file.
+Without this, the Tkinter application will never run, and nothing will be displayed.

-###### Now the code will look like this.
+###### Now the code will look like this

 ```python
 import tkinter as tk